-Kids, I know you have a lot of life ahead of you.
-I know you have big dreams and hopes for how that all will go.
-There are so many things I would love to promise you about that life.
+Kids, you have a lot of life ahead of you.
+You have big dreams and hopes for how that all will go.
+There are so many things I want to promise you about that life.

-I wish I could promise you, sweet girl, that you will become a world famous women’s soccer player and that you, brilliant son, will someday live on that space station.
-I wish I could promise that this world will always love you, that no harm will ever come to you, that you will have an easy path, that life will be fair, that you will be happy and carefree.
+I wish I could promise you, sweet girl, that you will become a world-famous women’s soccer player.
+Or that you, brilliant son, will someday live on that space station (though you know I want you to stay on this planet).
+I wish this world would always love you, no harm will ever come to you, you will have an easy path, life will be fair, and you will be happy and carefree.

 I can’t promise any of that.

 I promise you will always be loved.